mattbellis/Siena-College-CSIS-200/USING_IDLE.md

 Once the Anaconda Python distribution is installed, you should have access to the editor, IDLE.
 To open IDLE...

 ## Mac
-* Open a Terminal and type
+* Open a Terminal.
+You can do this by going to Searchlight and starting to type "terminal".
+* Once the terminal opens, then type

     idle3